HELP FOR PARENTS WITH CHILDREN WHO HAVE ASPERGERS/HIGH-FUNCTIONING AUTISM

 Answer

 I wouldn’t say it is wrong …inconsiderate would be a better term.
-A common thread discussed by parents with Aspergers children is sensory issues.
+A common thread discussed by parents with Aspergers (high functioning autism) children is sensory issues.
 These children can have either Hyper- or Hypo-sensitivity.
 Some of them even express the sensory issues from birth.
 The sensory issues can be specific to one sense or across several senses.

 Examples of hypersensitivity:

-• Touch: Does not like touch (especially when unexpected).
-May be sensitive to textures or different fabrics
+• Touch: Does not like touch (especially when unexpected); may be sensitive to textures or different fabrics

-• Taste: Easily gags due to texture or tastes.
-A "picky" eater
+• Taste: Easily gags due to texture or tastes; a "picky" eater

-• Smells: Avoids the meat aisle in the grocery store (too stinky).
-Detects odors that others may not even notice
+• Smells: Avoids the meat aisle in the grocery store (too stinky); detects odors that others may not even notice

 • Sight: Bothered by bright lights